 Once you've decided to self-study for an AP, you'll need to choose an exam that's right for you.
 With dozens of potential choices, it might seem overwhelming.

-How to Choose Which AP Exam to Self-Study
+How to Choose Which AP Exam to Self-Study For: 4 Factors

-Consideration 1: What's the Course Workload?
+Factor 1: What's the Course Workload?

-Let's say you want to self-study a science AP; all things being equal, it's going to be better for you to choose a comparatively content-light course like AP Environmental Science than a content-heavy class like AP Chemistry.
-(Also, don't self-study AP Chemistry.
-More on this later.)
-If you aren't sure how much work is involved in learning all the material for a given AP, ask friends, ask the internet, ask teachers ... you get the idea.
+Let's say you want to self-study a science AP.
+All things being equal, it's going to be better for you to choose a comparatively content-light course such as AP Environmental Science than a content-heavy class such as AP Chemistry.
+(Also, don't self-study for AP Chemistry.
+More on this later!)
+If you aren't sure how much work is involved in learning all the material for a given AP test, ask your friends, the internet, your teachers ... you get the idea.

-You can also look on the College Board's individual AP course pages.
+You can also look at the College Board's individual AP course pages.
 On each "Course Overview" page, you'll find a link to a document that describes the general scope of the course as well as the format of the exam.

-Consideration 2: How Conceptual Is The Material?
+Factor 2: How Conceptual Is the Material?

 Weighing the options.

-Consideration 3: How Full Is Your Schedule?
+Factor 3: How Full Is Your Class Schedule?

-Consideration 4: What Are Your Strengths?
+Factor 4: What Are Your Strengths?

 The best self-study choice will be almost as easy as pie!
 But less delicious.

-5 Best AP Exams To Self-Study
+The 5 Best AP Exams to Self-Study For

 Let's go through a few of the easiest APs to self-study.

 There is some course material about experimental design, some basic statistics for reading charts and tables, and some historical/environmental trend information.
 Many questions on the test focus on cause-effect relationships.
-This is going to be a solid choice for anyone who is good at science or history and needs something relatively quick and easy.
+This test is a solid choice for anyone who is good at science or history and needs something relatively quick and easy.

 This test is a self-study home run.
-If you want to self-study AP Psychology, you'll need to learn some psychological concepts and memorize details about some notable scientists in the field as well as some seminal experiments.
-You'll also need to learn some discipline-specific vocab.
+If you want to self-study AP Psychology, you'll need to learn some psychological concepts and memorize details about notable scientists in the field as well as seminal experiments.
+You'll also need to learn discipline-specific vocab.

 AP US Government and Politics and AP Comparative Government and Politics